Real estate

 Federico De Ponte

-Do you want to sell your house successfully?
-A convincing presentation is the key!
+Want to sell your house successfully?
+A compelling presentation is key!
 Learn how to prepare your house optimally to achieve the best possible price.
-Do you need professional support?
+Need professional support?
 Contact us for a non-binding consultation.

-A professional home presentation increases the sale price by up to 10% and significantly reduces the selling time.
+A professional home presentation can increase the sale price by up to 10% and significantly reduce the time on the market.
 Invest in cleaning, repairs, and high-quality photos.

-The brokerage commission has been regulated by law since 2020.
+The broker's commission has been legally regulated since 2020.
 Pay attention to the written form of the brokerage contract and actively negotiate the commission to optimise costs.

-Choose a competent agent with market knowledge and network to achieve a higher sales price and speed up the sales process.
+Select a competent agent with market knowledge and network to achieve a higher sale price and speed up the sales process.
 Document the commission agreement in the notary contract.

 Increase the value of your property and speed up the sale!
-Discover our proven strategies to showcase your home in the best light and captivate potential buyers.
+Discover our proven strategies to present your home in the best light and impress potential buyers.

 Increase the value of your property and speed up the sale!
-Discover our proven strategies to showcase your home in the best light and captivate potential buyers.
+Discover our proven strategies to present your home in the best light and impress potential buyers.

 House Selling Success: How to Increase the Value of Your Property